SSaishruthi/max-fashion-mnist-tutorial-app/README.md

 Clone the web app repository locally.
 In a terminal, run the following command:

 ```
-$ git clone
+$ git clone [LINK TO THIS REPOSITORY]
 ```

-Change directory into the repository base folder:
+Navigate into the repository base folder:

 ```
 $ cd max-fashion-mnist-tutorial-app